lafada/kalapy/docs/source/quickstart.rst

     DATABASE_ENGINE = "sqlite3"
     DATABASE_NAME = "test_hello.sqlite"

-Currently, sqlite3 and postgresql backend engines are supported.
+Currently, `sqlite3` and `postgresql` backend engines are supported.
 For simplicity let you use `sqlite3` for this demo project.

-Now as you have configured you database setup, next step is to create datanase and required tables for the defined models.
+Now as you have configured you database setup, next step is to create database and required tables for the defined models.

 First create the database file: